sytzez/muvis/README.md

 All operations are undoable and redoable.
 By changing the play position, you can see what the animation will look like at a specific moment, by looking at the preview in the bottom left corner.

-On the right panel you can change the style of animation for the selected brush, or the color of the selected voice.
+On the right panel you can change the style of animation for the selected brush, the color of the selected voice, or some details about the whole piece.

 ## The Time Syncher